sctg-development/vite-react-heroui-auth0-template/README.md

 - Handles errors appropriately
 - Returns the JSON response

-#### Checking Permissions
+#### Checking Permissions (with or without hooks)

-The template includes a `hasPermission` function in `src/components/auth0.tsx` that checks if the user has a specific permission in their token:
+The template includes a `userHasPermission` function in `src/components/auth0.tsx` that checks if the user has a specific permission in their token:

 ```tsx
 // Example usage in a component